prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 Proteomic data analysis can be conducted at multiple levels of granularity, each providing distinct analytical perspectives.
 A peptidoform represents a specific peptide sequence with a particular set of modifications, while site-level analysis aggregates signals for each residue position across multiple peptides.
 Differential analysis can therefore target either peptidoforms or individual modification sites, with each approach offering unique advantages for different research questions.

 FragPipe introduces an additional analytical concept through multisite features, which refers to the set of all identified peptide-forms sharing the same set of modification sites under investigation, regardless of peptide length, sequence derivatives, cleavage state, or whether the modifications are unambiguously localized.
 This approach groups peptides with different sequences, which can arise from missed cleavages or alternative cleavage patterns, but identical possible modification sites into the same multisite feature, providing a balanced approach between peptidoform specificity and site-level aggregation.
-Discarding all peptideforms with ambiguous localization would result in the loss of a large fraction of PTM information.
+Discarding all peptidoforms with ambiguous localization would result in the loss of a large fraction of PTM information.
 Multisite features preserve information about phosphorylation sites that occur together on the same peptide molecule, revealing co-modification patterns that indicate coordinated regulation by kinases or functional relationships between sites.
-Traditional site-level analysis treats each phosphorylation site independently, losing this valuable information about which specific combinations of sites are actually modified together in biological samples.
+Traditional site-level analysis treats each phosphorylation site independently, losing this valuable information about which specific combinations of sites are modified together in biological samples.

 Site-level reports collapse signals from all peptidoforms mapping to the same PTM at an amino acid residue into a single quantitative value, ensuring each site has exactly one intensity measurement per sample.
-In downstream analysis, site-level intensities integrate seamlessly with site-centric enrichment tools and kinase-activity inference platforms (PhosR ([10.1016/j.cels.2021.04.007](https://doi.org/10.1016/j.cels.2021.04.007)), PTM-SEA ([10.1016/j.molcel.2019.05.030](https://doi.org/10.1016/j.molcel.2019.05.030)), RoKAI ([10.1038/s41467-021-21211-6](https://doi.org/10.1038/s41467-021-21211-6)), etc.), streamlining biological interpretation and network reconstruction analyses ([10.1186/s12014-020-09290-x](https://doi.org/10.1186/s12014-020-09290-x)).
+In downstream analysis, site-level intensities integrate seamlessly with site-centric enrichment tools and kinase-activity inference platforms (PhosR [10.1016/j.cels.2021.04.007](https://doi.org/10.1016/j.cels.2021.04.007), PTM-SEA [10.1016/j.molcel.2019.05.030](https://doi.org/10.1016/j.molcel.2019.05.030), RoKAI [10.1038/s41467-021-21211-6](https://doi.org/10.1038/s41467-021-21211-6), etc.), streamlining biological interpretation and network reconstruction analyses [10.1186/s12014-020-09290-x](https://doi.org/10.1186/s12014-020-09290-x).

 ### 1.3.4 Statistical Analysis of PTM Data

 Statistical analysis of PTM data requires specialized approaches that account for the unique characteristics of modification data.
-Several statistical packages address the critical challenge of PTM-protein integration, including MSstatsPTM ([10.1016/j.mcpro.2022.100477](https://doi.org/10.1016/j.mcpro.2022.100477)) and msqrob2PTM ([10.1016/j.mcpro.2023.100708](https://doi.org/10.1016/j.mcpro.2023.100708)), which model both modified and unmodified peptides to properly account for protein-level changes and distinguish genuine PTM regulation from protein abundance effects.
+Several statistical packages address the critical challenge of PTM-protein integration, including MSstatsPTM [10.1016/j.mcpro.2022.100477](https://doi.org/10.1016/j.mcpro.2022.100477) and msqrob2PTM [10.1016/j.mcpro.2023.100708](https://doi.org/10.1016/j.mcpro.2023.100708), which model both modified and unmodified peptides to properly account for protein-level changes and distinguish genuine PTM regulation from protein abundance effects.

 These two frameworks implement different analytical strategies for addressing the confounding between PTM and protein abundance changes using log-transformed intensities.
 MSstatsPTM employs a "model then correct" approach, separately fitting linear models to modified and unmodified peptide data, then combining the resulting statistical inferences to distinguish between absolute PTM changes and changes adjusted for protein abundance.
 In contrast, msqrob2PTM follows a "correct then model" strategy, first normalizing log-transformed PTM intensities by their corresponding log-transformed protein abundances at the data level, then applying differential analysis to the protein-corrected values.
 This methodological distinction does not lead to different statistical properties or interpretations, as both approaches ultimately estimate PTM changes adjusted for protein abundance effects.